 Max Cinnamon

-Born in London and currently based in southern France, Max Cinnamon is a songwriter, producer, and artist discovered his passion for music at the age of four, beginning with the violin.
+Born in London and now based in Los Angeles, Max Cinnamon is a songwriter, producer, and artist who discovered his passion for music at the age of four, beginning with the violin.

 In 2018, at just 16, he reached the finals of Destination Eurovision with his original French-language track "Ailleurs," performing it live on national television.
 At 19, he co-wrote "Tick Tock," Croatia's Eurovision entry by Albina, which went on to become a chart-topping hit.

 Max studied music production and audio engineering at the renowned Abbey Road Institute, sharpening his skills as a writer and producer.
-He has since collaborated with a diverse range of artists including Bobby John, BAYWUD, Mathilde G, and Astrality—accumulating over 30 million streams across platforms.
+Half French and half British, he has since collaborated with a diverse range of artists—including Canadian singer Bobby John, Moroccan electronic DJ Mariline, Italian DJ Astrality, Mathilde G, and BAYWUD—accumulating over 30 million streams across platforms.